hasindu2008/slow5tools/docs/commands.md

 `slow5tools merge [OPTIONS] dir1/file1.slow5 dir2/file2.slow5 ...`

 Merges multiple SLOW5/BLOW5 files into one SLOW5/BLOW5 file.
-If multiple samples are detected, the header and the *read_group* field will be modified accordingly.
+If multiple samples (different run ids) are detected, the header and the *read_group* field will be modified accordingly.

 *  `-b STR , --to STR`:
    Output in the format specified in STR which can be `slow5` for SLOW5 ASCII or `blow5` for SLOW5 binary (BLOW5) [default value: blow5].